-Using our handy Rule of 72, this is a snap to calculate!
-All you must do is divide the magic number, 72, by the investor’s rate of return, 12.
+Using our handy Rule of 72, this is a snap to calculate.
+All you do is divide the magic number, 72, by the investor’s rate of return, 12.
 The answer, six, is the number of years it would take to double the investment.

 The formula for this particular application of the Rule of 72 is:

 As before, let's work through some examples.
 Imagine that a local businessman in your hometown wanted to double his money in four years.
 To estimate a rough rate of return required to achieve such a feat, he'd use this version of the Rule of 72 and divide 72 by 4.
 The result, 18, represents 18%.
 That is the after-tax compound annual rate of return he would have to earn to meet his desired objective.

 Now that you have a basic understanding of how the Rule of 72 works, you should have no trouble answering the following questions:

-Question 1: John needs to double his money in seven years to reach his financial goals.
+- John needs to double his money in seven years to reach his financial goals.
 What rate of return must he earn to do this successfully?

 - John would take 72 divided by 7.
 The answer, 10.2857%, is the amount he will need to earn on an after-tax basis to successfully reach his goal.

-Answer 3: Edie's rate of return must be 24%.
+- Edie's rate of return must be 24%.
 To find the answer, divide 72 by the total years Edie has to double her money, 3.
 Though 24% returns aren't necessarily unobtainable, it would be in Edie's best interest to continue funding her brokerage account with additional money earned along the way.